Quansight-Labs/ndindex/docs/indexing-guide/integer-indices.md

 IndexError: index -3 is out of bounds for axis 0 with size 2
 ```

-Fortunately, NumPy arrays give more helpful error messages for `IndexError`
+Fortunately, NumPy arrays give more helpful `IndexError` error messages than
-than Python does for `list`.
+Python lists do.

 The second important fact about integer indexing is that it reduces the
 dimensionality of the container being indexed.
 For a `list` or `tuple`, this